pavan-kumar-s/tpp/README.md

 **Weakness-6:**
 BrowseNet extends earlier KG-enhanced RAGs (GraphRAG, HippoRAG) mainly with query-specific traversal, which limits its novelty.

 We thank the reviewer for highlighting the importance of distinguishing our approach from existing KG-enhanced RAG methods.
-While BrowseNet builds upon the general idea of incorporating knowledge graphs into retrieval-augmented generation, it introduces several key innovations that set it apart from both GraphRAG and HippoRAG:
+While BrowseNet builds upon the general idea of integrating knowledge graphs into retrieval-augmented generation, it introduces multiple novel contributions across graph construction, indexing efficiency, and retrieval mechanisms.
+These differences collectively make BrowseNet both more efficient and more adaptable than prior approaches such as GraphRAG and HippoRAG.

 **GraphRAG Differences:**
-1) Graph Construction: GraphRAG constructs hierarchical community-based graphs and generates summaries at the community level.
-In contrast, BrowseNet builds a flat, lexically-connected graph without requiring hierarchical clustering, allowing for finer-grained and dynamic retrieval.
+1) Graph Construction: BrowseNet builds a flat, lexically-connected graph without requiring hierarchical clustering, allowing for finer-grained and dynamic retrieval.
+In contrast, GraphRAG constructs hierarchical community-based graphs and generates summaries at the community level.
-2) Indexing Efficiency: GraphRAG involves LLM-based entity and relationship extraction during indexing, which is computationally expensive.
-BrowseNet relies on lightweight NER and similarity-based linking, offering a more efficient pipeline.
+2) Indexing Efficiency: BrowseNet relies on lightweight NER and similarity-based linking, offering a more efficient pipeline.
+GraphRAG involves LLM-based entity and relationship extraction during indexing, which is computationally expensive.
-3) Retrieval Strategy: GraphRAG uses precomputed community summaries for global retrieval.
-BrowseNet, however, dynamically constructs query-specific subgraphs and performs targeted multi-hop traversal at query time.
+3) Retrieval Strategy: BrowseNet dynamically constructs query-specific subgraphs and performs targeted multi-hop traversal at query time.
+GraphRAG uses precomputed community summaries for global retrieval.

 **HippoRAG Differences:**
-1) Graph Schema: HippoRAG employs schemaless KGs using OpenIE triples and synonymy-aware retrieval encoders.
-BrowseNet, in contrast, uses structured lexical relationships and leverages ColBERTv2-based linking for more precise entity disambiguation.
+1) Graph Schema: BrowseNet uses structured lexical relationships and leverages ColBERTv2-based linking for more precise entity disambiguation.
+HippoRAG, in contrast, employs schemaless KGs using OpenIE triples and synonymy-aware retrieval encoders.
-2) Traversal Mechanism: HippoRAG performs single-step Personalized PageRank traversal, while BrowseNet executes multi-step beam search with topological constraints, enabling deeper and more targeted reasoning.
+2) Traversal Mechanism: BrowseNet executes multi-step beam search with topological constraints, enabling deeper and more targeted reasoning.
+HippoRAG performs a single-step Personalized PageRank traversal.
-3) Pipeline Simplicity: HippoRAG requires both NER and relation extraction, whereas BrowseNet simplifies the pipeline by requiring only NER, reducing annotation and inference complexity.
+3) Pipeline Simplicity: BrowseNet simplifies the pipeline by requiring only NER, reducing annotation and inference complexity.
+HippoRAG requires both NER and relation extraction.

+In summary, although BrowseNet adopts the general KG-enhanced RAG framework, it contributes a distinct and more efficient approach by introducing: a simplified yet expressive graph construction pipeline, a query-specific, dynamically traversed subgraph for targeted reasoning, and greater indexing efficiency by avoiding LLM use during graph creation.

+We will revise the manuscript to make these contributions and differences more explicit and accessible to the reader.